 To be considered for World Campus scholarships, you must:

-- be a Penn State World Campus undergraduate and enrolled in a degree program
+- be a Penn State World Campus undergraduate student enrolled in a degree program

 Penn State Scholarships